overflw/kafka-benchmarking/README.md

 This repo contains terraform configs to setup a kafka cluster for benchmarking on google cloud platform (gcp) and amazon web services (aws).

-Be careful with costs caused by using the cloud providers - unfortunately we could not use free-tier vm-instances, as they do not offer enough RAM to run Kafka.
+Be careful with costs caused by using the cloud providers - unfortunately we could not use free-tier vm-instances, as they do not offer enough RAM to run our benchmarking setup.

 ### Setup